Mahin556/Terraform-inventory/commands.md

 # • Reclaim resources recreated manually.
 # • Bring orphaned resources back into control.

-# What terraform import CANNOT Do:
+# Drawback of terraform plan:
 # --------------------------------
-# • Does not generate .tf configuration automatically.
-# • Does not export the full resource configuration.
-# • Does not modify the cloud resource.
-# • You must manually write/update the resource block.
+# * You must manually write/update the resource configuration block.
-# • You must match real settings so plan becomes clean.
+# * Does not give the execution plan.
+# * IF runs a apply commadn without adding a resource config block it will destroy the infra.

 # Syntax:
 # -------